Please enter a valid email address.

 Help support the education of a tower’s child or grandchild.
 Donate to the WTRAA Scholarship Fund!

-AW Direct is honored to support the WTRAA Scholarship Fund.
-We've designed these great magnets to raise awareness of a fund that will help further the education of children in the towing community.
-Your Ribbon purchase will help support our donation to the WTRAA Scholarship Fund.
+AW Direct is honored to support the WTRAA Scholarship Fund and help raise an awareness that will help further the education of children in the towing community.
+Donate to the scholarship fund.